franky-cast/ip-address-tracker/README.md

 ### What I learned

+This challenge helped me gain familiarity with API's and handling promises with the fetch() function.
+Excellent opportunity to use both the .them() method and asnyc/await syntax.

 De-constructing the object that is returned after submitting an HTTP request to an API makes things a lot simpler.

 ```js